Vadim Muntagirov: Career

 In 2009, after Muntagirov graduated, he joined the English National Ballet as First Artist.
 During his first season, he danced Albrecht in Giselle and the Prince in Cinderella.

 In 2010, Muntagirov was promoted to First Soloist.
 He was chosen to perform Prince Siegfried Swan Lake with guest star Polina Semionova, but he rehearsed the role with Daria Klimentová, 19 years his senior.
 However, Semionova had to withdraw from opening night as she did not have a visa, so Klimentová stepped in and performed.
 The performance received critical acclaim, and their partnership was compared to Margot Fonteyn and Rudolf Nureyev's partnership.
 The rehearsals and performance was featured in the BBC4 documentary Agony and Ecstasy: A Year with English National Ballet.

 Since then, the two were paired together frequently.
 Klimentová noted it is a partnership she waited 20 years for.

 Muntagirov was promoted to Principal in 2011 and Lead Principal in 2012.
 He performed lead roles such as Conrad in Le Corsaire, the poet in Les Sylphides and the title role in Apollo, and originated the role of the Prince in Wayne Eagling's The Nutcracker.
 In 2013, he won the Prix Benois de la Danse for the Prince in The Sleeping Beauty.

 In January 2014, Muntagirov announced that he would join The Royal Ballet as a Principal Dancer.
 He made his debut in the company as the Prince in The Sleeping Beauty, with Akane Takada as Princess Aurora.
 Later that year, he returned to ENB to dance at Klimentová's final performance, which was Romeo and Juliet.
 At the Royal Ballet, he danced lead roles such as Solor in La Bayadère, Des Grieux in Manon, Colas in La Fille mal gardée and the Young Man in The Two Pigeons.
 In 2019, he won his second Prix Benois de la Danse, this time for Prince Siegfried in Swan Lake.

 Muntagirov is a Permanent Guest Artist in the National Ballet of Japan, and had made guest appearances with Paris Opera Ballet, Mariinsky Ballet in St. Petersburg and American Ballet Theatre in Washington D.C..
 Muntagirov had also taught in Klimentová's masterclass in Prague.
 In June 2020, in the first series of performance since the Royal Opera House's closure due to the 2019-20 coronavirus pandemic, which was broadcast online, Muntagirov performed Frederick Ashton's Dance of the Blessed Spirits, which he learned from Anthony Dowell in 2016.

 Personal life

-Muntagirov lives in West London, and is engaged to fellow Royal Ballet Principal Fumi Kaneko.
+Muntagirov lives in West London, and married fellow Royal Ballet Principal Fumi Kaneko on 11 February 2026.